 - We’ll be piloting a new peer evaluation tool from FeedbackFruits that allows students to assess partners, group members, or other peers.
 It will take the place of the Penn-developed system currently in use.

 - Unfortunately, we had to say goodbye to Yellowdig, as they discontinued the product that we had licensed.
-However, Piazza is still available.
+However, Piazza remains available through Academic Year 2020-21.
 Additionally, we will soon begin piloting an alternative tool called Harmonize that will provide enhanced-discussion capabilities.

 - We’re currently piloting the brand new version of Canvas Quizzes called – you guessed it – New Quizzes.